 Fill: 700-fill duck down

-The REI Joule (Women’s) and the Igneo (Men’s) are the perfect mid-range sleepings bags.
+The one aspect that I want to highlight in the REI Joule or REI Igneo review is that these REI sleeping bags are the perfect mid-range sleepings bags.
 Backpacking gear, over the years, has evolved immensely.
 Unfortunately, that has meant that most sleeping bags are either racing to be the best in the premium-quality market or are cutting down on features to meet the needs of budget backpackers.

-These variants by REI are an exception to that rule in the sense that while they may not be premium-end sleeping bags, they provide exceptional comfort, warmth and durability.
+The REI Igneo 17 sleeping bag and the Joule 21 are an exception to that rule in the sense that while they may not be premium-end sleeping bags, they provide exceptional comfort, warmth and durability.
 The comfort-rating of 28°F means that the bag is ideal for summer hikes and with a little bit of layering can also be used up to freezing temperatures.

 The 700-fill duck down is Responsible Down Standard certified, which means that you don’t have to worry about it not being ethically sourced.
 Plus, the fill is powerful enough to make it relatively lightweight and compact.